 - 8.78 Core Strategy Policy CS23 Community Infrastructure and Cultural Activity seeks to ensure that in the first instance the role and viability of existing facilities are enhanced.
-Policy PSP45 will only allow new buildings for burial facilities, including crematoria, which are proposed outside of settlement boundaries and outside the Green Belt, where the re-use or conversion of an existing building is not viable.
-Any new building will have to be for the primary purpose of the site and proportionate to it and its surroundings. - 8.79 In accordance with the NPPF, in the Green Belt, only new buildings providing appropriate facilities for cemeteries are acceptable in principle.
-There are other policies in the Plan which will apply to burial facilities and crematoria, such as environmental policies, which will seek to ensure proposal(s) respect landscape quality and prevent environmental pollution, for example.
+Policy PSP45 will only allow new buildings for crematoria, which are proposed outside of settlement boundaries and outside the Green Belt, where the re-use or conversion of an existing building is not viable.
+Any new building will have to be for the primary purpose of the site and proportionate to it and its surroundings. - 8.79 There are other policies in the Plan which apply to burial facilities and crematoria, such as environmental policies, which will seek to ensure proposal(s) respect landscape quality and prevent environmental pollution, for example.
 These are sensitive uses where privacy for those visiting is as important as for those living close by.
 This will need to be reflected in the design of proposal(s), particularly for boundary treatment. - 8.80 In addition, Section 5 of the Cremation Act 1902 sets down the statutory restrictions upon the siting of a crematorium. - 8.81 Applications for private burial facilities will need to demonstrate how excess material from graves will be dealt with.